 As she led the cow to pasture the smithy locked eyes with Lila before returning his hat to his head.
-He never once looked at the girl standing nearby, not breathing, holding the tk with both hands as though to help gravity keep her earthbound.
-When Mistress returned, rubbing her hands on her apron, he removed his hat once more and did something Lila had never seen a workman do: he looked directly at Mistress, down a bit, for he was very tall, never lowering his glance.
+He never once looked at the girl standing nearby, not breathing, holding the #k with both hands as though to help gravity keep her earthbound.
+When Mistress returned, rubbing her hands on her apron, he removed his hat once more and did something Lila had never seen a workman do: he looked directly at Mistress, down a bit, for he was very tall, never blinkingo lowering his glance.
 In the town Lila had been taken to, after conflagration had erased her village, that kind of license was legitimate cause for a whip.
 An unfathomable puzzle.
 Whites could calmly cut children down, blast old men in the face with firearms louder than moose calls, but were enraged if a not-white looked a white in the eye.
 On the one hand they would torch your home; on the other they would feed, nurse and bless you.
-And one, at least, could become your friend, which is why she slept on the floor beside Mistress's bed and kept watch in case Soledad interfered or Mistress needed soothing.

-Had she been older or tutored in healing she might have eased the pain of the people dying all around her: on pallets of straw, lapping at the lake's shore, curled in paths within the village and in the forest beyond, but most tearing at blankets they could neither abide nor abandon.
+And one, at least, could become your friend, which is why she slept on the floor beside Mistress's bed Sorrow and kept watch in case Soledad interfered or Mistress needed soothing.
+ONCE long ago of the people dying all around her: on pallets of straw, lapping at the lake's shore, curled in paths within the village and in the forest beyond, but most tearing at blankets they could neither abide nor abandon.
 Infants fell silent first, and even as their mothers heaped earth over their bones, they too were pouring sweat and limp as wet rope.
-When news of the deaths sweeping though reached outward, men in uniforms came, their faces wrapped in rags.
-Lila's joy at being rescued turned to ice as the soldiers, having taken one look at the corpses strewn about, circled the whole village with fire.
+When news of the deaths sweeping though at being rescued turned to ice as the soldiers, having taken one look at the corpses strewn about, circled the whole village with fire.

 Lila had placed magic pebbles under the pillow; kept the room fresh with mint and atuck angelica root in her patient's mouth to keep the bad spirits out of the sickroom.
-[The most powerful the she could make: devil's bit, mugwort, St. John's wort, maiden hair, and periwinkle; boiled it, strained it and spooned it into Mistress's mouth.
-She considered repeating some of the prayers she learned as a child among Christians, but since none had saved Sir, she abandoned the idea.
+The most powerful the she could make: devil's bit, mugwort, St. John's wort, maiden hair, and periwinkle; boiled it, strained it and spooned it into Mistress's mouth.
+Y She considered repeating some of the prayers she learned as a child among Christians, but since none had saved Sir, she abandoned the idea.
 He went quickly.
 Begging to be taken to his third house.
 The big one, useless now that there were no children or children's children to live in it.
 No one to stand in awe at is size or to admire the wrought gate that the smithy took two months to make.
 But if the smithy's work was a frivolous waste of a grown man's time, his presence was not.
 He brought one girl to womanhood and saved the life of another.
 Soledad.
 Dark haired, sleepy-eyed Soledad.
 Accepted, not bought, by Sir, she joined the household after Lila and before the girl and still had no memory of her past life except being dragged ashore by whales.